just-ai/jaicf-kotlin/channels/jaicp/README.md

 JAICP supports multiple channels, including Facebook, WeChat, Google Assistant, ZenDesk, and many many others.
 Also, there are JAICP-native channels, such as ChatWidget, ChatApi and Telephony channels.

+> Learn more about using JAICP with channels [here](https://help.just-ai.com/#/docs/en/jaicf/jaicf).

 ## How to use

 #### 1. Include JAICP channel dependency to your _build.gradle_